Statutory Surveillance revalidation

 It is now recognised as good practice to ensure that we all remain up to date with the latest policies, advice and techniques for the work that we do.
 Revalidation is your opportunity to do this and can contribute towards your annual CPD requirements.

-You may apply to take the revalidation OCQ(V) - SS module up to 2 months before expiry of the certificate without changing the revalidation date in the future, and we recommend that you don’t leave it until the last minute.
+You may enrol to revalidate and start the process at any time.
+There will be a 6-month window before the expiry date of your OCQ(V) - SS in which you can complete the revalidation (by signing the declarations) without changing your future revalidation date.
+We recommend that you don’t leave it until the last minute.
 You will need to ensure you have enough time to complete ALL the requirements before your expiry date.

 Improve International will send a reminder to OVs prior to the expiry date of the OCQ(V) - SS.